aneasystone/weekly-practice/library/topics/AIGC.md

 * [Magician for Figma](https://magician.design/) - A magical design tool for Figma powered by AI.
 * [Flair](https://flair.ai/) - THE AI DESIGN TOOL FOR BRANDED CONTENT
 * [Galileo AI](https://www.usegalileo.ai/) - Galileo AI creates delightful, editable UI designs from a simple text description.
 It empowers you to design faster than ever.
+* [RoomGPT](https://github.com/Nutlope/roomGPT) - Upload a photo of your room to generate your dream room with AI.

 #### 风格转换